ArkamFahry/KnowledgeBase/pages/SurrealDB.md

 		- SurrealDB is a [[NewSQL]] [[Multi-Model Database]] written in [[Rust]].
 		- With an SQL-style query language, real-time queries with highly-efficient related data retrieval, advanced security permissions for multi-tenant access, and support for performant analytical workloads, SurrealDB is the next generation serverless database.
 It literally has a features set that is surreal.
 		- SurrealDB combines the best of [[Relational Databases]], [[Document Databases]], [[Key Value Databases]] and [[Graph Database]] in to a single light weight and preferment package which is [[ACID]] compliant and can  be queried with a SQL like syntax.
+		- The magic behind SurrealDB is the [[SurrealDB/Record IDs]].
 	- ## SurrealDB Features
-		- It is Easier to pickup
+		- It is Easy to pickup
 			- There is no need to learn a new complicated database languages [[SurrealQL]] is SQL with some good to have syntactic sugar.
 		- Support for multiple ways to query the database
 			- Supports [[SurrealQL]] querying from client devices or servers, GraphQL querying, WebSocket querying, and HTTP querying.
 This gives great flexibility on how to query the database.